NotMahim/Tailwindcss-Landing-Page/README.md

 # Tailwindcss-Landing-Page

- Project followed from Traversy Media YouTube Channel.
+Followed Traversy Media's YouTube channel for this project.